nguyenngoclongdev/step-definition-generator/README.md

 ### Generate step definition from Command Palette

-To generate step definitions using the Command Palette:
 1. Open the Command Palette with Ctrl + Shift + P or Cmd + Shift + P.
 2. Search for "Cycucum" and select "Generate step definitions to clipboard or Generate step definitions to file".
-5. Press Enter to generate the step definitions.
+3. Press Enter to generate the step definitions.

 ![Generate step definition](images/generate-step-definitions-from-cmd.png)